JerryRigEverything

-Zack Nelson (born June 29, 1988), better known as JerryRigEverything, is an American YouTuber, internet personality and founder of a business that makes off-road wheelchairs.
+Zack Nelson (born June 29, 1988), better known by his username JerryRigEverything, is an American YouTuber, internet personality and founder of a business that makes custom and off-road wheelchairs.
 He is known for teardown videos where he takes various tech products and disassembles them by any force necessary, typically resulting in the product in question getting severely damaged.
 He has a background in construction and documented the process of building a bunker in his backyard on his channel.

 Career

 Wheelchair business

 After building an off-road wheelchair for his wife, Nelson started a business in 2020 to build and sell the vehicle to the general public.

 Casetify plagiarism accusation

-In November 2023 Nelson together with Dbrand sued Casetify due to plagiarism of their "teardown" case designs.
+In November 2023 Nelson, together with Dbrand, sued Casetify due to plagiarism of their "teardown" case designs.
 The cases show a picture of the internal components of the device they are designed to fit.
 The original designs included unique Easter eggs which also appeared on the cases made by Casetify.
 After Nelson published a video that compares his cases to those made by Casetify, Casetify pulled their cases from their website.